 Leicestershire County Council is committed to helping people to actively participate in their communities.

-One of they ways you can do this is by getting involved in volunteering details can be found on our VAL Volunteering Pages.
+One of the ways you can do this is by getting involved in volunteering details can be found on our VAL Volunteering Pages.

 There are many, and significant benefits to volunteering, including learning new skills and experience, meeting new people and improving your own sense of wellbeing.